micmejia/bible-dump/AMPC/Psalms/Ps 2.md

 Kiss the Son [pay homage to Him in purity], lest He be angry and you perish in the way, for soon shall His wrath be kindled.
-O blessed (happy, fortunate, and to be envied) are all those who seek refuge _and_ put their trust in Him! ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+O blessed (happy, fortunate, and to be envied) are all those who seek refuge _and_ put their trust in Him!